 CBGB plays much like the various entries in Rhino’s 1990s DIY series, most notably Blank Generation: The New York Scene (1975-78).
 Surveying as it does a host of NYC bands (and/or bands associated with the city’s nascent punk/new wave scene), CBGB serves as a tidy sampler of the various styles of music showcased at the club.
 And drawing from the original versions means that listeners aren’t subject to something odd and potentially displeasing, like, say Stana Katic (who’s otherwise quite lovely) singing in Genya Ravan‘s stead.
 (Apologies to Val Kilmer).

-There are, natually some serious omissions.
+There are, naturally some serious omissions.
 No New York Dolls?
 How did that happen?
-(It’s probably own to licensing.)
+(It’s probably down to licensing.)
 No Suicide?
 That one’s a little tougher to figure.
-And what exactly The Police (“Roxanne”) are doing here besides adding some non-punk hit value is also a tough question to answer (Joan Jett might have made a bit more sense).
+And what exactly The Police (“Roxanne”) are doing here besides adding some non-punk hit value is also a tough question to answer (queen of the cover version Joan Jett might have made a bit more sense).

 A pair of modern-day tracks are admittedly relevant yet odd.
 The production values on a 2013 re-recording of Blondie‘s “Sunday Girl” feel a little too modern to fit seamlessly, though Debbie Harry‘s voice seems more intact that you might’ve guessed.
 And CBGB club owner Hilly Kristal gets the last word with a ditty called “Birds and the Bees,” recorded way back in…2005.
 As far as his singing and songwriting abilities, let’s just say that Kristal was an important club owner.
 On the upside, weighing Kristal’s presence reminds us that Joey Ramone (“I Get Knocked Down (But I’ll Get Back Up)”) was a better singer than he often got credit for.